 I did have some fresh coconut slices and read about toasting them.
 So, I laid some out on a sheet pan and roasted them for about 10 minutes (until they started to turn golden brown).
 I really like the taste after they have been toasting for a few.

 🥘 How to Serve

-You can serve muesli a couple of different ways.
+Serve muesli a couple of different ways.
 Try them all as you might find a new favorite!

 - Pour almond or coconut milk over it and allow it to sit for 10-15 minutes.
 The oats will soften a bit.

-- Serve under yogurt.
+- Serve with yogurt.
 My fave!

 - Make an overnight muesli by combining yogurt or milk to muesli and soaking it overnight in the refrigerator.
 This is a great grab and go option for those busy mornings.

 This is where the fun happens!
 Muesli is really a mixture of oats (grains), nuts, seeds and dried fruits.
 Use our recipe below as a simple guideline and then modify it to your liking.
 If you see a nut or seed that you like, try it out and see how you enjoy that combination.